 Examples of unlicensed activity may include:

-- A CPA who is licensed in some other state, moves to Virginia, principal place of business is in Virginia, and continues to practice in Virginia; and
+- A CPA who is licensed in another state, moves to Virginia, the principal place of business is in Virginia and continues to practice in Virginia

 Individuals in violation of prohibited acts will be subject to investigation and potential disciplinary action.